 - Students progress to a broad array of institutions inlcuding Russell Group Universities

 Media Studies leads directly into related degrees such as Film Studies, Media Studies, Advertising and Broadcast Journalism, and any HE courses that contain analytical, theoretical or technological components.
 It’s also useful for any career that uses communication or creativity, as these skills are developed throughout the course.

 As well as the standard entry requirements for A Level study, it is necessary to have achieved at least a grade 4 in English Language GCSE to equip you for the challenge of the course writing skills!

 70% of the course will be examined by two external examinations.

-30% will be assessed through the ‘Creating Media’ component which is coursework based.
+30% will be assessed through the ‘Media Production’ component which is coursework based.
 This production work will give you the opportunity to develop lots of new technical skills and develop your creative talents.